-Smaller electrical heaters or a tiny house wood stove may be the best bet to avoid excess moisture and carbon monoxide.
+Smaller tiny house electrical heaters or a tiny house wood stove may be the best bet to avoid excess moisture and carbon monoxide.

-Additionally, a de-humidifier works wonders for reducing moisture in the air.
+Additionally, a de-humidifier like this one works wonders for reducing moisture in the air.
 We use one at night; an added benefit is white noise, and helping us fall asleep.
 In the morning, we’re often surprised by how much water is collected.

-Mind the gap when considering tiny house heating
+Mind the gap for effective tiny house heating